serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 It also determines the page url, in this sample our editing page will be at URL */MovieDB/Movie*.

+#### Please Note!

+Identifier must always be in Pascal case, e.g. something that starts with a CAPITAL letter. `myTable`, `mycoolTable`, `aTable` are invalid module names. `MyCoolTable` is fine.

+> We'll add a validation to Sergen for this soon.

 ### Permission Key